TestInABox/stackInABox/README.rst

 Goals
 =====

-- Enable Python modules to be unit tested against externals services and the OpenStack/Rackspace services (f.e Keystone) in particular in an environment entirely controlled by the unittest.
+- Enable Python modules to be unit tested against externals services in particular in an environment entirely controlled by the unittest.
+  - Example: The OpenStack/Rackspace APIs
 - The service should be started/stopped and configured from the setup/teardown methods of the unittest
 - Support both Postive and Negative testing
 - Testing should be easy to do:

-  - you shouldn't need to know the ins and outs of each service
+  - you should not necessarily need to know the ins and outs of each service
   - you should be able to register what you need (f.e keystone, swift) and have it just work

 - should be useable on systems like Travis (https://travis-ci.org/)
 - should be light on requirements

-  - we don't want to bloat your testing to fit our needs
+  - we do not want to bloat your testing to fit our needs
-  - if we have many requirements they could interfere with your requirements:w
+  - if we have many requirements they could interfere with your requirements

 - The code being unit-tested should not be able to tell the difference of whether it is working with Stack-In-A-Box or the real thing

-  - the should be nothing special about setting up the test
+  - there should be nothing special about setting up the test
   - if you don't turn on Stack-In-A-Box then the code should be able to call the real thing

 ========================
 Why not use framework X?
 ========================

-I considered a couple frameworks and tools, but they didn't quite meet the goal.
+A couple of frameworks and tools were considered, but they did not quite meet the goals above.

 For instance, mimic (https://github.com/rackerlabs/mimic) is a great tool for testing multiple things.
-However, you have to start/stop it separately from your tests.
+However, you have to start/stop it separately from your tests, and each test is configured through a series of HTTP calls to Mimic itself.

-On the other hand, pretenders (https://github.com/pretenders) has a nice framework too, but it doesn't actually use sockets.
+On the other hand, pretenders (https://github.com/pretenders) has a nice framework too, but it does not provide a way to emulate an integrated application that requires a series of dependent calls that modify each other.

 ================
 What's Provided?
 ================

+Here's what is currently provided:

+- An easy to build Service object and end-point registration that is plug-in-play with StackInABox
+- A plug-in-play utility set for several testing frameworks so you the developer can choose which fits your needs best
+- An example HelloWorld Service to show the basics
+- The start of support StackInABox services for testing against OpenStack/Rackspace APIs

 It's a work in progress.
 Here's the list of current targets in-order: